43081j/43081j.github.io/_posts/2026-08-16-humanity-in-open-source.md

 It is worth remembering that a lot of the volume we're seeing isn't coming from outside the project at all.
 Some of it is us, the maintainers, shipping faster than we otherwise would because the tools let us and the competition appears to demand it.

 For example, a tool I use regularly was once the best and fastest at one thing.
 Over the last year, it has gained more and more features well outside its original scope.
 Now it can do a bit of everything, at the cost of losing its original focus.
 Most of those changes have been shipped by the primary maintainer, who has been under pressure to keep up with the competition (which never had that same original scope).

+You're allowed to not keep up.
+Rarely did a project die from shipping less than a competitor, and plenty have been ruined by trying to match one. **Being the best at one thing is a valid strategy, and it's usually why people picked you in the first place.**

 ## Burnout is increasing